Skip to content

 zoryn up

 Automatic package update to a new upstream version.
-A 14-stage state-aware pipeline that can be paused, resumed and rolled back.
+A state-aware pipeline that can be paused, resumed and rolled back.

 Synopsis